dmeierer/mis670Tutorial/README.md

 # mis670Tutorial
 MIS670 Tutorial

-I do not take credit for the library or tutorial examples used to help illustrate the libraries usage.
+I do not take credit for the library or examples from the library used to help illustrate what Scattertext cand do.

-This tutorial is designed to introduce the Scattertext Library by Jason Kessler
+This tutorial is designed to introduce the Scattertext Library by Jason Kessler.

-The code for the library can be viewed here: https://github.com/JasonKessler/scattertext#visualizing-any-kind-of-term-score
+The code for the library can be viewed here: https://github.com/JasonKessler/scattertext#visualizing-any-kind-of-term-score.